AI in Data Engineer Interviews: The 2026 Policy Divide

 FROM ranked_orders

-Same knowledge.
+WHERE rn = 1Same knowledge.
 Two completely different demonstrations.
-The company decides which one counts, and they're not telling you in advance.
-If you need to sharpen this kind of pattern recognition either way, our CTE practice problems cover exactly these scenarios.
+The company decides which one counts, and they don’t tell the candidate in advance.
+The CTE practice problems drill exactly this scenario.

-In the Ban Camp
+In the ban camp

-In the AI-Enabled Camp
+In the AI-enabled camp

 One quote from Meta’s internal guidance: “Should use AI, but need to show you understand the code.
 Explain the output.
 Test before using.
 Don’t prompt your way out of it.”